Clinical Neuropsychology

 Preparing for College

-Choosing a college major can feel overwhelming—especially when students are unsure where their true strengths lie.
-Many students make decisions based on prestige, outside expectations, or limited exposure, only to discover later that their chosen path does not align with how they naturally think and learn.
+Choosing a college major can feel overwhelming, especially when a student is not sure where their real strengths lie.
+Many choose based on prestige, outside expectations, or limited exposure, only to find later that the path does not match how they naturally think and learn.

 At LarLo Behavioral Services, we help students gain clarity about their cognitive strengths, learning style, and natural proficiencies.
-As neuropsychologists, we focus on understanding how the brain processes information and how those patterns influence academic and career success.
+As neuropsychologists, we focus on how the brain processes information and how those patterns shape academic and career success.

-Through a comprehensive neuropsychological evaluation, we identify key cognitive abilities such as verbal reasoning, visuospatial skills, attention, memory, and problem-solving.
-This information helps students understand not only what they can do, but where they are most likely to thrive.
-For example, a student with strong visuospatial reasoning may find greater satisfaction and success in fields like engineering, architecture, or design, rather than in majors that rely heavily on verbal analysis alone.
+A comprehensive neuropsychological evaluation identifies key cognitive abilities such as verbal reasoning, visuospatial skills, attention, memory, and problem-solving.
+The result shows a student not only what they can do, but where they are most likely to thrive.
+A student with strong visuospatial reasoning, for example, may find far greater satisfaction in engineering, architecture, or design than in a major that leans heavily on verbal analysis.

-With this insight, students can make informed, confident decisions about their academic direction—reducing unnecessary struggle and increasing engagement, satisfaction, and long-term success in higher education.
+With that insight, students make informed, confident decisions about their direction, reducing unnecessary struggle and increasing engagement, satisfaction, and long-term success in higher education.

 Post-Evaluation Supplementary Services